bugsnag/cocoapods-bugsnag/README.md

 `Info.plist`.
 Alternatively edit the script in the new "Upload Bugsnag dSYM" build phase in Xcode.

+Uploading can be disabled by setting `DISABLE_COCOAPODS_BUGSNAG=YES` in Xcode's Build Settings or an `xcconfig` file, or as an argument to `xcodebuild`.

 ## Support

 * [Symbolication guide](https://docs.bugsnag.com/platforms/ios/symbolication-guide/)